 Memorable Manitobans: George Clifford “Cliff” Gardner (1928-2003)

-Born at Brandon on 6 September 1928, he spent 60 years as a radio broadcaster, starting with CKX in Brandon and moving in 1949 to Winnipeg to host the morning shows at CJOB and, in 1956, at CKRC.
+Born at Brandon on 6 September 1928, one of two sons of Geoge Edward Gardner (1903-1982) and Elsie Beatrice Rogers (1903-2005), he spent 60 years as a radio broadcaster, starting with CKX in Brandon and moving in 1949 to Winnipeg to host the morning shows at CJOB and, in 1956, at CKRC.
 He returned to CJOB as Program Director in 1960, serving for nine years before quitting to begin a freelance career.
 After retirement, he continued occasional broadcasting on the nostalgia station CHNR.

 “Veteran radio announcer one of Rainbow’s early stars” by Kevin Prokosh, Winnipeg Free Press, 15 October 2003, page D3.